119 Manville Rd Unit 1, Scarborough, ON M1L 4J7

 Salvaging vs. Scrapping: Key Differences

-Salvaging and scrapping both offer lots of benefits.
+Both salvaging and scrapping offer distinct benefits.
 Salvaging allows you to make more money by selling parts separately, but it requires time and effort.
 Scrapping is faster and more convenient, but it offers a lower payout.

 Final Thoughts